The most abundant and compelling research for the health benefits of dark chocolate revolves around cardiovascular health.

 Unsweetened dark chocolate is too bitter to be eaten on its own, and is most often used in baking.
 Unsweetened chocolate can contain up to 100% cocoa solids.

 The quality of chocolate depends both on the quality of the raw ingredients and how they've been processed.
-Both the cocoa butter content and the price of dark chocolate are usualy indicators of quality.

 Good quality dark chocolate should be shiny and free of lumps, bubbles and white specks.
 Avoid chocolate that is discoloured, grey, dull or crystallized, as these are an indication that the chocolate is old or has been improperly stored.

 For maximum freshness, wrap opened chocolate in aluminum foil and then again in plastic and store it in a dry, cool place.
 Properly stored dark chocolate will stay fresh for up to one year.
 Chocolate is best stored between 20° and 22° C, such as a pantry, or dark cabinet.
 Avoid storing chocolate in the refrigerator.